tobeybill/TISATAFL/report/Method.md

 - CEO Age
 - Stock Awards
 - Market Value
 #### Categorical data
 - Size Category
        - Tiny
        - Medium
        - Big
-### Dependant Variables (Test Set)
-- Total CEO Compensation

-### Regression Analysis
-For the CEO Compensation analysis we created new variables to identify how much "Power" a CEO has

-split the firms up by their size category.
-We decided that smaller firms and larger firms should be treated differently.
-Our reasoning was that different firms with higher market/book valuations would skew the data for smaller firms which could have different CEO compensation methodologies.
-After splitting the firms in their repsective bins, we ran a Ridge Regession on our compensation variables (Independant Variables) against Board of Director total compensation (Dependant variable).
-In each of our regressions we had to optimize our model to fit the data.

-- Comp variables
-- Determinants
-- Regression while controlling firm size

-Tiny bin size regression parameters:
-- Alpha:
-- K value:
-- r2 result:

-Medium bin size regression parameters:
-- Alpha:
-- K value:
-- r2 result:

-Big bin size regression parameters:
-- Alpha:
-- K value:
-- r2 result:

 Overpayment:
 - Predict after train